sanjeetsuhag/3drenderer/README.md

 # CPU Rasterizer

-A CPU rasterizer built using C.
+A CPU rasterizer built using C using SDL.

+Supports textured OBJ models.